robinjack/dsl_for_data_analysis/dsl/analysis_flow_grammar.md

-In order to make the analysis flow as clear as possible to the user and the reader, we will clearly delineate the data flow.
+In order to make the analysis flow as clear as possible to the user and the reader, we will clearly delineate the data flow by having it clearly labelled in each command.

 Each section will have the following structure